 Fuel Type: Gas | Dimensions: 8.7 x 47.9 x 28.4 inches | Max Power Level: 18,000 BTU | Number of Burners: 6

 Griddle heats unevenly

 Seeking maximum power and space in your gas cooktop?
 The Thor Kitchen KRT4806U is a great option, as it's 48 inches wide and features six burners and a griddle.
 It will definitely require a large footprint in your home but will make your cooking experience feel gourmet.
-You'll find that this piece is relatively easy to clean, thanks to drip pans that are made of black porcelain, and doesn't scratch easily.
+You'll find that this piece is relatively easy to clean, thanks to drip pans that are made of black porcelain that doesn't scratch easily.

 Now, the appliance is much more expensive than others on the market, and its griddle can heat unevenly, which is inconvenient if you're making pancakes or a hot sandwich.
 However, it makes up for these flaws with powerful, yet precise burners and a design that's both durable and sleek.
-All in all, it will be a quality investment for your household and be fairly easy to install, too.
+All in all, it will be a quality investment for your household and will be fairly easy to install, too.